ruby/www.ruby-lang.org/en/installation/index.md

 right choice for you.

-## Third Party Tools
+## Managers
+{: #managers}

-Many Rubyists use third-party tools to install Ruby.
+Many Rubyists use Ruby managers to manage multiple Rubies.
 They confer various advantages but are not officially supported.
 Their respective communities are very helpful, however.